medimarket.com logo

 Regenerative Ice Massage — About Cold Compression Therapy

-Cold compression therapy — which combines cold therapy and compression therapy — offers benefits enjoyed by both athletes and patients.
+Cold compression therapy — which combines cryotherapy and compression therapy — offers benefits enjoyed by both athletes and patients.
+It can be used for:

-Cold therapy has been proven to reduce pain and swelling, making recovery faster and more comfortable.
+Cold therapy can positively affect pain and swelling, making recovery faster and more comfortable.

 Ice massage and muscle recovery